 Denver changed its culture when it appointed John Elway at the top of the organization.
 He took salary deferments so the organization could go out and get good players.
 He was instrumental in getting Peyton Manning, a player that other players look up to and want to play with, thus attracting and influencing better players to the team.
 Having been in 2 of the last 3 Super Bowls, which is highly uncommon, the Broncos have certainly cultivated a winning culture.

-Carolina Panthers coach Ron Rivera, who played for the celebrated 1985 Chicago Bears team that won the Super Bowl, has also changed the Panthers culture.
-When asked about how he took a team that was 7-8-1 to a team that is 17-1 (the best record in the NFL in four seasons) Rivera talks about how it all started back in 2011, when he was first hired.
+Carolina Panthers coach Ron Rivera, who played for the celebrated 1985 Chicago Bears team that won the Super Bowl, has also changed the Panther’s culture.
+When asked about how he took a team that was 7-8-1 to a team that is 17-1 (the best record in the NFL in four seasons), Rivera talks about how it all started back in 2011, when he was first hired.
 Rivera credits the organization for giving him time to develop the core of the team.
-He drafted Cam Newton and explains that the QB stays true to who he is, and how people need to understand how hard he works, his commitment level, and how he gives back to the community.
+He drafted Cam Newton and explained that the QB stays true to who he is and that people need to understand how hard he works, his commitment level, and how he gives back to the community.
 Rivera lets his team play loose and free, and they never lose focus of who they are as a football team.
 Rivera is proud that the players have taken ownership, have bought into the team, and are held accountable.

 A business’ winning culture has the ability to deliver a successful work environment, attract new talent, and provide opportunities for growth in the long haul.
 Go deep!

 To win the Super Bowl takes everything you’ve got.
 It takes great sacrifice along the way.
-Who will win the game?
-Our money is on the team that performs these practices the best.
+You can also read our recently updated article, “Seawhawks quotes to encourage your team.“